-When your Mac is ineligible to download Catalina or Big Sur
+When your Mac is ineligible to download Catalina or Newer macOS versions

-If your Intel Mac is from approximately 2011/12 or older (see post #2) you won't be able to download Catalina/Big Sur from the Mac App Store.
-Follow the instructions in this video to enable the download of Catalina directly from Apple on your older Intel Core 2 Duo or 1st/2nd generation Intel Core i based Mac.
+If your Intel Mac is from approximately 2011/12 or older (see post #2) you won't be able to download Catalina from the Mac App Store.
+Follow the instructions in these videos to enable the download of Catalina or newer macOS versions directly from Apple on your older Intel Core 2 Duo or 1st/2nd generation Intel Core i based Mac.